adorseyt/Dorsey-Tyler-Portfolio/FinalProject.md

 - Insects aren't getting the same attention as vertebrates.
   - The International Union for Conservation of Nature is the premiere database assessing the vulnerability of species, but their data on insects is severely lacking.
   - Visualization: IUCN described to evaluated rate of vertebrates (mammals 91%, birds 100%, reptiles 87%, amphibians 87%, fishes 63%) compared to insects (1.1%).
-- The information we do have paints a grim picture.
- - Visualization: 19% of assessed insects are threatened, compared to 18% of vertebrates.
+- The information we do have paints a grim picture.- Visualization: 19% of assessed insects are threatened, compared to 18% of vertebrates.
  - A study found that insect biomass is declining an estimated 2.5% annually
  - Interactive Visualization: 2.5% annual decline means 25% loss in 10 years, 50% loss in 20, and 100% in 40.
 So when was Year 0?